 In 2019 the average UK energy bill was £1,289.
-A high gas and electricity bill is closer to £1,700 a year, although this varies based on how large your house is.
+Between properties that lack energy efficiency and energy companies raising their costs, a high gas and electricity bill is closer to £1,700 a year, although this varies based on how large your house is.

 What can cause an incorrect, high energy bill?

-An incorrect energy bills is most likely to be caused by:
+An incorrect energy bill is most likely to be caused by:

-- A supplier using estimated usage that is out of date
+- An energy company using an estimated reading that is out of date

 - An inaccurate meter reading